fmacias/wbcms/README.md

 ----------------------------
 Installation:
     git clone https://github.com/fmacias/wbcms.git

     cd wbcms

     curl -s https://getcomposer.org/installer | php --

     php composer.phar install

 Set up a user:

-    rename the files htaccess.dist and htpasswd.dist
+    Rename the files htaccess.dist and htpasswd.dist
     and checkout them to modify one path.

     The application requires basic Autentification, so that its possible to